edwinmarmolejos/ads-group-project-travel-x/README.md

 # Installation

-- Python programming language
+- Python programming language (version 3.9)
+- Libraries: In order for the program to run the user needs to download three libraries pandas, os and random.

 - Download data.csv file (can be found in the repository)

-After downloading each city's information through csv file and importing it into Python, open the file travelx.py and run the program.
+After downloading and importing each city's information via csv file into Python, import the libraries and open the file travelx.py to execute the application.

 # Data Description
 - Our data set includes 9 cities, each with 30 attractions, as well as the category, duration, rating, and cost of each attraction.